maxamillion32/gift-registry/readme.txt

 == Description ==

-The Gift Registry plugin enables you to add your very own registry to your WordPress site.
+The Gift Registry plugin enables you to add your very own gift registry to your WordPress site.
 This plugin has several advantages over other web-based registries, including:

 * Use your very own WordPress site to customize as much as you like